THEVAPERSGUIDE

 Nicotine00-5%Stimulant

-Both VG and PG are recognized as caloric substances when consumed orally - they're actually used in many foods, medications, and cosmetics.
+Both VG and PG count as caloric substances when consumed orally.
+They're actually used in many foods, medications, and cosmetics.
 But the key word here is "consumed orally."

 How Many Calories Are in a Vape?

 Let's do the math.
 A typical disposable vape or refillable pod holds about 2ml of e-liquid.
-E-liquid has a density slightly higher than water, so 2ml weighs roughly 1.5-2 grams depending on the VG/PG ratio.
+E-liquid is slightly denser than water, so 2ml weighs around 1.5-2 grams depending on the VG/PG ratio.

 Using a common 70/30 VG/PG ratio: